Keyboard shortcuts

 Limitations

 Gauss-Laguerre quadrature is only appropriate for integrals of the form \(\int_0^{+\infty} f(x)\,e^{-x}\,dx\).
-If the integrand does not have exponential decay, the method will produce inaccurate results.
-It is also not suitable for integrands defined on finite intervals or on the full real line.
+If the integrand does not carry the exponential factor \(e^{-x}\), the method will produce inaccurate results.
+It is not suitable for integrands defined on finite intervals or on the full real line.